oracle-livelabs/em-omc/logging-analytics/E2E-observability/end-to-end-observability-livelab/lab-03-observe-ecommerce-flow/lab-03-observe-ecommerce-flow.md

     - A browser or RUM signal starts near the same timestamp.
     - Drone Shop server spans appear for the user action.
     - CRM or integration spans appear when the order sync path runs.
+    - the Spring Boot payment sidecar appears when checkout calls the Java path.
     - database spans appear when the request touches Autonomous Database.
     - errors or long-running spans stand out in the waterfall.
     - a declined payment can show `merchant_authorization_result = declined` with `is-fault = false`.